charlesGraham/git-repo-tracker/apps/client/README.md

 # GitHub Repository Tracker - Frontend

 This React application provides a user interface for tracking GitHub repositories and their releases.
-It's built with React, TypeScript, Vite, and Apollo Client to interact with the NestJS GraphQL API.
+It's built with React, TypeScript, Vite, Apollo Client, and React Toastify to interact with the NestJS GraphQL API.

 ## Features

 - Track GitHub repositories by owner/name format
 - View repository details (stars, forks, watchers, open issues)
-- Display repository releases with their details
+- Display repository releases with their details in collapsible accordions
 - Mark releases as seen individually or all at once
 - Sync repositories to fetch the latest releases
 - Remove tracked repositories
 - Sort repositories by those with unseen releases
+- Toast notifications for all operations (success, error, loading states)

 ## Tech Stack